1. What is heredity?

 25. If a sperm carrying X- chromosome fertilizes an ovum that carries X chromosome what will be sex of the born child?

-26. Name one reptile in each case where higher incubation temperature leads to the development of: a.
-Male progeny b.
-Female progeny
+26. Name one reptile in each case where higher incubation temperature leads to the development of:

 27. Name an animal in which individuals can change sex?
-What does this indicates
+What does this indicates?

 28. What is meant by acquired and inherited traits?
 Explain with one example each.